A lot of us have bucket lists of some kind for our lives – the things we would regret leaving the planet without doing.

 One of the biggest goals for millennials, right?
 Working for ourselves full-time is the dream.
 It’s a lot of hustle and intentional working, and it’s probably the most exciting one to check off the list – because it’s dependent on our dedication to ourselves.

+Do you have a career bucket list?
 What career goal are you working toward right now?